Bank to the Future

 - Our internal control system has been designed from the floor up to create trust.
 Unlike in normal banks, our payment systems are entirely automated, so staff members have no access to client funds.
 This self-serve model forces us to create clear, easy to use customer UI, but also completely removes an internal fraud vector.
 Just to make sure, we also track every single click on our system, both from a staff and customer side.
 We apply anomaly detection machine learning to this data to flag any unusual internal behavior.

 - Established brands may have the luxury of decades, even centuries, of customer trust, but we have the benefit of a zero based designed IT architecture.
-Our next generation IT security combines the principles of distribution, isolation, least privilege and encryption everywhere to keep our systems secure and safe and our customers trust us to protect them from fraud and cyber threats.
+Our next generation IT security combines the principles of distribution, isolation, least privilege and encryption everywhere.
+This keeps our systems secure and safe so that our customers trust us to protect them from fraud and cyber threats.

 In future blogs, we’ll outline in more detail what each of these trends means to us.
 For now, we’re going to make like a tree, and get outta here.